 Fraunhofer AISEC supports companies from all industries and service sectors in securing their systems, infrastructures, products and offerings.
-On behalf of customers, more than 100 employees develop high-quality security technologies to increase the reliability, trustworthiness and tamper-resistance of IT-based systems and products in the area of conflict between economic requirements, user-friendliness and security requirements.
+On behalf of customers, more than 150 highly skilled employees develop high-quality security technologies to increase the reliability, trustworthiness and tamper-resistance of IT-based systems and products in the area of conflict between economic requirements, user-friendliness and security requirements.

 The increasing interconnection, mobilization and miniaturization of IT systems are creating new possibilities for failure and attacks that companies and public authorities cannot effectively counter with existing technologies and methods.
 Defense measures against cyber attacks are gaining importance worldwide to combat organized crime and cyber terrorism.